repejota/resume/resume.md

 Finally Telefonica I+D bought their product and all its rights and Agents Inspired Technologies S.A. closed its operations.

-### Freelance IT Consultant & Senior Developer, Agents Inspired Technologies
+### Freelance IT Consultant & Senior Developer, Agents Inspired Technologies SA
-S.A.
 February 2002 – June 2002, Barcelona

 After my departing as my past role because the startup didn't raise too much